gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 {{< speaker_note >}}

-* So now that we have a new source for the metrics, we also needed a new tool to visualize them
-* Grafana is the de facto standard for visualizing metrics so we use it in combination with Prometheus
+* Grafana is a great tool for the job
-* Here you can see a new RabbitMQ Overview dashboard which shows the same data you could find in the Management UI and then some
+* RabbitMQ Overview dashboard shows roughly the same data you could find in the Management UI
-* it works when you need it
-* we added sensible default thresholds
-* that you can obviously adjust
-* and because it's Grafana - you can customize everything you want, you can create your own dashboards and contribute back

-{{< /speaker_note >}}

----

-{{< slide background-video="/img/observable-systems/rabbitmq-overview-info-43.mp4" background-size="cover" >}}

-<span class="menu-title">Built-in explanations</span>

-{{< speaker_note >}}

-* Moreover, these new dashboards not only show you the raw data but also provide additional explanation and links to the relevant parts of the documentation
+* This dashboard is already available - once you enable the plugin, deploy Prometheus and Grafana, just import this dashboard and that's it**
+* **Because all those metrics are collected from each node individually, we can easily spot imbalances**

 {{< /speaker_note >}}